On the normally torsion-freeness of square-free monomial ideals: Some results on the embedded associated primes

 We close this paper with the following example.
 In fact, by employing Proposition \ref{MNNT}, we are going to introduce a class of square-free monomial ideals, which are minimally not normally torsion-free.
+Before stating this example, we need to recall the following proposition.